SkidderMC/FDPClient/README.md

 Mixins can be used to modify classes at runtime before they are loaded.
 FDPClient uses them to inject its code into the Minecraft client.
 This way, we do not have to ship Mojang's copyrighted code.
 If you want to learn more about it, check out their [documentation](https://docs.spongepowered.org/5.1.0/en/plugin/internals/mixins.html).

 ## Contributing
-We welcome contributions, but you have to follow these rules to make us merge your pull request.
+We welcome contributions, but you have to follow the following rules in order for us to merge your pull request.

 ### Language and Code Quality
-Your code needs to be able to build, and make the bugs of the code as less as you can!
+Your code needs to be able to build, please ensure your code has little to no bugs!
-You also need to use kotlin features to make coding easier and faster, so please use kotlin and make the [Detekt](https://github.com/detekt/detekt) code quality check good and use kotlin features if you can, because we would never merge terrible code.
+You also need to use kotlin features to make coding easier and faster, so please use kotlin and pass the [Detekt](https://github.com/detekt/detekt) code quality check, use kotlin features if you can, because we will never merge terrible code.

 #### Kotlin features
 Help enhance the code readability by using kotlin features.